 Untreated, distal renal tubular acidosis can lead to any of the following conditions:

 Call your health care provider if you have symptoms of proximal renal tubular acidosis.

-Get medical help immediately if you develop any of the following emergency symptoms:
+Get medical help right away if any of the following emergency symptoms develop:

 Prevention of Proximal renal tubular acidosis

 Most of the disorders that cause proximal renal tubular acidosis are not preventable.

 DuBose TD Jr. Disorders of acid-base balance.
 In: Taal MW, Chertow GM, Marsden PA, et al., eds.
 Brenner and Rector's The Kidney.
 9th ed.
 Philadelphia, Pa: Elsevier Saunders; 2011:chap 16.

 Seifter JL.
 Acid-base disorders.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Elsevier Saunders; 2011:chap 120.

 Bakkalogul SA, Schaefer F. Diseases of the kidney and urinary tract in children.
 In: Taal MW, Chertow GM, Marsden PA, et al., eds.
 Brenner and Rector's The Kidney.
 9th ed.
 Philadelphia, Pa: Elsevier Saunders; 2011:chap 75.

 |Review Date: 11/7/2013